heavyai/rbc/doc/omnisci/array.rst

 .. py:class:: Array<T>

-    In OmniSciDB, an Array with a type `T` is represented as follows:
+    In HeavyDB, an Array with a type `T` is represented as follows:

     .. code-block:: C